 Enhancements to product offerings

-These are the reasons why business leaders should care about the digital customer experience and why CMOs must place a high priority on ways to measure and optimize customer experience through integrated digital marketing.
-Consider these relevant findings from some recent Gartner research:
+These outcomes present a compelling case for investing in initiatives that improve the digital customer experience.
+In order to achieve them, however, CMOs must place a high priority on ways to measure and optimize customer experience through integrated digital marketing.
+Consider these findings from Gartner :